Culture

 We sit outside.

 “I love the monsoon,” she explains.
 “It’s the only time one is forced to interact with nature.
-Otherwise we drive around in AC cars, we’re so guarded.
+Otherwise, we drive around in AC cars, we’re so guarded.
 But in the rains, you have no choice but to address nature, to deal with it.”
 Dhulipala has dressed the part too.
 She’s wearing a relaxed black-and-red, leopard-print dress, paired with a men’s Calvin Klein rain jacket that she keeps on throughout our two-hour meeting.
 She’s also sporting chunky black trainers, her hair is wet, and there’s no (visible) make-up on her face. (‘Because I woke up late,’ she texts me later.
 ‘But also because fashion.’)

 Was it always this way, I wonder.
 A confident young woman making her way through the world, dressed in seriously cool outfits?
 “No way,” she says.
 “I grew up with Harry Potter.”

 Dhulipala spent her childhood in Visakhapatnam (formerly Vizag), a small city in southern India.
 The child of a merchant navy engineer and a government school teacher, she was a quiet, awkward girl who struggled with social interactions and found more solace in the magical world of books than she ever did in her peers.
 “I wasn’t pretty as a child,” she says directly into my recorder, which she’s holding in a (wild) bid to speak over the rain.
 “Puberty hit me like a train.
-When I say I was geeky, I don’t mean cute pigtails, short shorts.
+When I say I was geeky, I don’t mean cute pigtails or short shorts.
 No, not that.
 Like fucking geeky.
 Uncool.
 I was like Hermione.
 Except Hermione was pretty, I wasn’t.”

 It’s my doing that we’re speaking in Harry Potter references, but it’s Dhulipala’s Ravenclaw phone cover that led us here.
 Ravenclaw, one of four houses in JK Rowling’s fictional school of Hogwarts, is known for its intelligent, bright students.
 And of all the star-studded characters who appear across the Potter universe, it’s the quirky, bullied, whimsical Ravenclaw, Luna Lovegood, who Dhulipala identifies with the most.
 “She was so comfortable with not being validated,” the actor recalls.
 “As a child, that was such a new perspective for me.
 Luna was her own person, and that’s a daring thing to be.”